-Welcome to our Introvert Interviews series where we talk to introverts from all walks of life about their experiences and their introversion.
+Welcome to our Introvert Interviews series, where we talk to introverts from all walks of life about their experiences and their introversion.

 If you were able to travel back in time, is there any advice you would give to your younger introverted self?

-Where can people find out more about you?
+How can people find out more about you?